Depth Reporting

 • There is an application process for course admission.

-What will I need to provide to apply?
 Broadcasting/podcasting samples and provide references from two UNL professors, including at least one from your home college.
-You will also complete a questionnaire and be interviewed by Dr. White.
+You will also complete a questionnaire and an interview.